 Quizzes will be held during the last 30–45 minutes of class.
 All questions will have short answers and little computation.
 They will emphasize understanding the models.

 When the quiz is declared over, cease writing immediately and turn in your paper.
-No exams will be submitted after I leave the classroom.
+No exams will be accepted after I leave the classroom.

 If you think there has been a mistake in the grading of your quiz, write a detailed defense plus what you think should be done to rectify the mistake.
 Staple this to the top of the quiz and return it to the Teaching Assistant within one week after graded quizzes have been returned.

 The Teaching Assistant for August-December 2017 is not yet known.